"Sometimes the only way to truly understand is to understand you can not understand."

 “Oh, I see!
 If you couldn’t have Earth, then no one could!”

-“As famine engulfed our civilization time after time, our people starved!
+“As famine engulfed our civilization time after time, my people starved!
 We could only stand by helplessly and watch as our home died a slow and painful death at the hands of its Human usurpers!”

 “Maybe you should do better research before you commit genocide!
 This may come as a shock to you, but plenty of Humans starved too!”

-“That does not surprise me at all!
+“I know that!
 What feeds one Zgorbian could have nourished thousands of Humans, yet you were granted the most prolific planet in the universe!
 The fact that Humans regularly starved only goes to show how preposterously inefficient you were!
 It is such an unimaginable shame that Earth’s abundance will never again benefit anyone, but sometimes one must kill the host in order to exterminate the parasite!”

 “We weren’t parasites!
 We were people!”